Bw-Chan/Stormworks-Open-Source-Vehicle-Manager/README.md

 ## ?help Commands
 ### (For Copy and pasting incase you deleted it in the auth script :P)
+make sure to edit the (pg 2/3) part accordingly
 ```
 	{
 		"===Vehicle Management (pg 2/3)===",